Raboro/Raboro/README.md

 - I´m 18 years old and graduated from high school, three months ago 🎓
 - I´m from Germany 🇩🇪 and live near karlsruhe
 - I´m going to study computer science 💻 in october at the [DHBW Karlsruhe] together with the company [thingsTHINKING]
-- I’m interested 👀 in machine learning, AI, modern technology and health.
+- I’m interested 👀 in machine learning, AI, modern technology and health
-- 🌱 I’m currently learning Machine Learning/AI.
+- 🌱 I’m currently learning Machine Learning/AI
-- 💞️ I’m looking to collaborate on Python projects.
+- 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me?
-Just write a mail to raborogit@gmail.com.
+Just write a mail to raborogit@gmail.com

 ## Connect with me